 Top tip: It takes just over 15 hours to fly to Argentina from the UK, so you’ll want to pack as much into your trip as possible – but it’s definitely worth the journey.
 Be sure to toast your arrival with a glass of Argentinian Malbec.

-Best for… Crowd-free beaches and wine harvest festivals
+The best September holiday for… crowd-free beaches and wine harvest festivals

 When the summer crowds have departed, Andalucia – Spain’s southernmost region – puts on its gladrags to celebrate the wine harvest.
 The area is famed for its fruity sherry-like tipples, as well as some lighter traditional wines, and in September all of the wine-producing towns – Jerez, Competa, Vinuela and lots more – host harvest festivals to celebrate the year’s produce.